codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open finding distribution

-The **Open finding distribution** panel displays the relative distribution of open findings by scan kind, severity, or status.
+The **Open finding distribution** panel shows the relative distribution of open findings by scan kind, severity, or status, helping you identify areas that may need immediate attention.

 To select the desired distribution, use the drop-down in the top right-hand corner of the panel.